Saturday, February 28, 2026

 Monday, January 12, 2026

-Dumb but True Stories, Volume 1: The Bionic Woman & The Man who drank Coffeemate
+Silly but True Stories, Volume 1: The Bionic Woman & The Man who drank Coffeemate

-NOTE: I've decided to start a new blog category, Dumb but True Stories.
+NOTE: I've decided to start a new blog category, Silly but True Stories.
 It's for when I have something weird or dumb I want to share, but it's small and not really worthy of a "full blog post".
 So if you'll indulge me, here we go...

 If you visit my blog regularly, you know I'm always talking about my trips to Kuhn's, my local grocery store.
 There's a cashier there I like greatly named Carol.
 She's in her mid to late sixties, loves to chatter but is a little ditzy.
 I'm not fond of that word, but that's what she calls herself.
 "Ditzy Carol, that's me!"